Finding the best thermal scope for the money can yield more game, for less ammunition.

 The Echo 1 isn’t your traditional thermal hunting scope.
 Instead, it’s more of a thermal hunting screen.
-Which almost leads up to like it more.
+Which almost leads us to like it more.

-Firstly, imaging how cameras used to use a scope to see images.
+Firstly, imagine how cameras used to use a scope to see images.
 But then they evolved to use a screen.
 And that’s how I view Sig Sauer’s Echo 1.
 The Echo 1 reads temperature levels from a microbolometer to detect the an object’s heat signature.
 And that heat signature is then displayed on an easy-to-view screen.

 But not only does it offer a 3″ color thermal screen, it’s also boasting a 30 Hz frame rate so you can instantly get your thermal images.
 But it also comes with 6 color pallets, so that you can customize your experience.